jpkintu/Navigating_Uganda_s_Interbank_Currents/README.md

 In this project, we embark on a journey through time, unraveling the intricate tapestry of Uganda's interbank rates from 2012 to 2024.

 ### Our guide?
-A rich dataset provided by the Bank of Uganda, offering a window into the country's economic soul. <a href="[https://example.com](https://bou.or.ug/bouwebsite/bouwebsitecontent/statistics/InterestRates/Interest_rates.xlsx)" target="_blank">SEE DATA SOURCE</a> from [Bank of Uganda Statistics](https://www.bou.or.ug/bouwebsite/Statistics/).
+A rich dataset provided by the Bank of Uganda, offering a window into the country's economic soul. <a href="[https://example.com](https://bou.or.ug/bouwebsite/bouwebsitecontent/statistics/InterestRates/Interest_rates.xlsx)" target="_blank">SEE DATA SOURCE</a> from <a href="[https://example.com](https://www.bou.or.ug/bouwebsite/Statistics/)" target="_blank">Bank of Uganda Statistics</a>

 ### Why does this matter?
 Interbank rates are more than just numbers on a banker's ledger.
 They are the invisible hand that shapes monetary policy, influences inflation, and ultimately affects the financial well-being of every Ugandan citizen.
 By understanding these rates, we gain insight into the nation's economic health, its challenges, and its triumphs.